AB 1755: Open and Transparent Water Data Platform for California

 The implementing agencies developed a Strategic Plan for Assembly Bill 1755, the Open and Transparent Water Data Act.
 This Strategic plan will help to guide implementation of the program to achieve the Vision, Goal, Objectives, and Strategic Actions as described in the plan.

 An interagency implementation plan was developed to identify specific actions required to achieve strategic plan goals.
-The details of the implementation plan can be found in the April 2018 Progress Report.
+The details of the implementation plan can be found in the April 2018 Progress Report (available upon request).

 Preliminary Protocols for AB 1755